A Brief History

 Over the centuries afterward, numerous locations in France and Spain, and possibly Anglo-Saxon England, establish long-running festivals to commemorate the saint’s life, martyrdom, and the miracles associated with his relics.

-Questions for students: Have any of you ever been to Spain?
+Question for students (and subscribers): Have any of you ever been to Spain?
 If so, have you ever participated in the Running of the Bulls?
 Please let us know in the comments section below this article.

 Your readership is much appreciated!